investindex/Advanced/README.md

 ## Seeking a Dragon Portfolio

 Before landing in Australia, Europeans had encountered only white swans.
 In his well-known [book](https://libgen.is/search.php?req=Taleb+Black+Swan&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def), Nassim Taleb defined a proverbial "black swan" as an outlier which couldn't have been predicted on the basis of prior observation, which has an extreme impact — unlike the bird — and which humans try to explain afterward (often convincing themselves that it was predictable).
+Black swans are not merely surprising events, like the COVID-19 pandemic, because experts on infectious disease were aware of the risk, even if they couldn't predict when the next major pandemic would occur.

 <!--